mkote/ocular/README.md

 - protobuf
 - skll

-Refer to the installation guides of each dependency (or just use the anaconda2 distribution).
+Refer to the installation guide of each dependency (or just use the anaconda2 distribution).

 ## Setup

+1. Install spearmint

     sudo python d606/spearmint/setup.py install

+2. Get the data

+[Download the dataset](http://bnci-horizon-2020.eu/database/data-sets), then create a folder called 'matfiles' and move the .mat files there.

 ## Usage